 - If a student fails to attend a scheduled hearing, the AIC may issue a decision based solely on the evidence presented.

-The University has identified 5 levels of violations and their corresponding sanctions (Sanction Matrix), from which the AIC chooses the appropriate sanction.
+The University has identified four levels of violations and their corresponding sanctions (Sanction Matrix), from which the AIC chooses the appropriate sanction.
 However, in certain cases, the University reserves the right, at its discretion, to impose more stringent or lesser sanctions depending on the mitigating or aggravating factors related to a particular case.
 Possible sanctions can range from warning letters to expulsion.

 1.4 Appeals Process after Academic Integrity Committee Decision

 Once a case is decided, the decision is final.
-Appeals may be considered if submitted within ten business days of the date of the notice of the outcome of the AIC decision only on the following grounds:
+Appeals may be considered if submitted within five business days of the date of the notice of the outcome of the AIC decision only on the following grounds: